biolink/biolink-model/src/docs/curating-the-model.md

 in part of the work does not mean that the work isn’t appreciated or has been thrown away, as closed but unmerged pull requests could be revisited in the future.

+Please run `make test` before submitting a PR to ensure that the model is valid.
+Please resolve conflicts before submitting a PR to help aid the PR reviewer.
+Note: if you have conflicts in files in the `project` directory, running `make test` after a `master` (main) branch merge into your branch will clear them.
+Please feel free to commit the regenerated artifacts.

 ### Adding an Entity class

 To add an entity class to Biolink Model you need to determine the following: